oligo2021/oligo2021.github.io/index.md

 # Welcome to Oligo 2021 Online
 {: .fs-9 }

-Dear all, due to the Corona crisis we are currently facing, Oligo 2021 will be held online.
+Dear all, due to the Corona crisis we are currently facing, Oligo 2021 will be held online **June 4 and 5, 2021**.
 More details will be provided as soon as possible.
-All can [register](/register) via this website:
+All can [register](/registration) via this website:
 {: .fs-6 .fw-300 }

 Registration fees for the Oligo 2021 online event:
 - Professors: EUR 140
 - Students: EUR 50

-[Registration Page](registration){: .btn .btn-primary .fs-5 .mt-4 .mb-4 .mb-md-0 .mr-2 } [Previous Workshops](previous-workshops){: .btn .btn-secondary .fs-5 .mt-4 .mb-4 .mb-md-0 }
+[Submission Deadline (15-3-2021)](call-for-papers){: .btn .btn-primary .fs-5 .mt-4 .mb-4 .mb-md-0 .mr-2 } [Previous Workshops](previous-workshops){: .btn .btn-secondary .fs-5 .mt-4 .mb-4 .mb-md-0 }

 ### Important Dates